dR0ski/lambda-ebs-snapshot-custodian/README.md

 D. Lastly, Your Snapshots will be deleted after the number of days you specified for them to live has expired.
 The lifetime is stored in the value of the Tag you created for this reason.
 In my code I added  the Tag "Snaplifetime" and a Value of "2" or "4" to my  EC2 instances.
 You are required to do this as well.
 Your Tag name and values can be what ever you want them to be.

-E. I have added the bonus script (Snapshot-creation-EC2-Run-Cmd) to this repository. allows you to run shell scripts on your instances before the snapshot takes place.

-If you chose to use the bonus script you will need to install the SSM Agent on each of your EC2 Instances.
-You will also need to create your Own Document File that EC2 Run Command will use.
-Please note that the section of the Bonus Script for EC2 Run Command must be modified with your attributes.

 Instructions: